-Join us for an exhilarating main line steam run from London’s King’s Cross to the historic city of York, using two different steam locomotives.
+Join us for an exhilarating main line steam run from London’s Ealing Broadway to the historic city of York, using two different steam locomotives.

 We leave Ealing Broadway in the morning behind Duchess of Sutherland and make stops to pick up passengers at West Hampstead and Alexandra Palace.
 We follow the East Coast Main Line route of famous express trains like the Flying Scotsman, calling at Stevenage, Huntingdon and Peterborough to pick up more passengers.